fjall-rs/fjall/README.md

 This is the fastest and most feature-rich LSM-tree implementation in Rust!
 It features, among other things:

-- Block based tables with LZ4 compression
+- Block-based tables with LZ4 compression
 - Range & prefix searching with forward and reverse iteration
 - Size-tiered, (concurrent) Levelled and FIFO compaction strategies
 - Partitioned block index to reduce memory footprint and keep startup time minimal [1]